pure-data/externals-howto/README.rst

 -----------

 The constructor has some new tasks.
-On the one hand, a variable value has to be initialised, on the other hand, an outlet for the object has to be created.
+On the one hand, a variable value must be initialised, on the other hand, an outlet for the object has to be created.

 ::